BarryBlock88/Insecure-Dangereux_site/README.md

 - I want the Website to be original, engaging, simple, direct and easy to use.
 The user mustn't be overwhelmed with information, so I make a goal to have just the right amount of pages with just the right amount of information on each with the option to contact the website client for questions or more information if they wish.

 - All pages except the welcome page will be structurally similar.
 At the top of each page, a fixed responsive navigation bar will indicate clearly to the user which page they are currently viewing and a change when they hover over the navigation menu containing links to other pages displaying active links.
 The user experience should be energised by the simple colour choices and the easy to navigate page structure.
 Each page will contain its social links in the footer of the page with simple icons clearly defined.
-This navigation bar will collapse on mobile devices to show only the hamburger menu icon, which will be aligned to each page's top-left corner.
+This navigation bar will collapse on mobile devices to show only the hamburger menu icon, aligned to each page's top-left corner.

 - Research has been done on many other websites on the internet, looking at other businesses, comedy clubs, venues, promotional companies.